cyberashna/src/GOOGLE_CALENDAR_SETUP.md

 6. Grant the requested permissions
 7. Select a calendar from the dropdown
 8. Click "Connect"
+9. Click "Import This Week's Events" to import events

 ## How It Works

-- **Automatic Sync**: When enabled, scheduled habit blocks are automatically synced to your Google Calendar
+- **One-Way Import**: Events are imported FROM Google Calendar into your planner
+- **Manual Import**: Click the import button to fetch events from the current week
-- **Event Creation**: Each scheduled block creates a calendar event with:
+- **Event Mapping**: Each calendar event is converted to a block with:
-  - Title: The block/habit name
+  - Title: The event name
-  - Start time: Based on the time slot
+  - Time slot: Matched to the nearest hourly slot
-  - Duration: 1 hour (default)
-  - Description: Includes hashtags if present
-- **Event Updates**: Moving a block updates the corresponding calendar event
-- **Event Deletion**: Removing a block from the schedule deletes the calendar event
+  - Hashtag: Tagged as "imported" for easy identification
+- **No Modifications**: Your Google Calendar is never modified by this app

 ## Troubleshooting